-Prior to August 15, 2023, the 2026 Notes are not redeemable.
-On or after August 15, 2023, we may redeem all or any portion of the 2026 Notes if the price of our common stock has been at least 130% of the conversion price for at least 20 trading days during any 30 consecutive trading day period preceding our redemption notice.
+Prior to August 15, 2023, the 2026 Notes were not redeemable.
+Beginning August 15, 2023, we may, at our option, redeem all or any portion of the 2026 Notes if the price of our common stock has been at least 130% of the conversion price for at least 20 trading days during the 30 consecutive trading day period preceding the date we provide a notice of redemption and the trading day immediately preceding such date (redemption price condition).
+Any redemption would be payable in cash equal to 100% of the principal amount plus accrued and unpaid interest and a "make-whole premium" calculated as the present value of all remaining scheduled interest payments.
+As of September 29, 2023, the 2026 Notes were redeemable based on the redemption price condition.
 Holders of the 2026 Notes may convert any of their notes if we call the notes for redemption.
-Any redemption would be payable in cash equal to 100% of the principal amount plus accrued and unpaid interest and a "make-whole premium" calculated as the present value of all remaining scheduled interest payments.
 Holders of the 2026 Notes may also require us to repurchase the notes following a "fundamental change," which includes a change of control or a termination of trading of our common stock (as defined in the indenture governing the 2026 Notes).